CUBRID/cubrid-manual/en/sql/transaction.rst

         This lock is acquired during running DDL(**ALTER**/**CREATE**/**DROP**) and it protects that other transactions access the modified schema.

-    Some DDL operation like **ALTER**, **CREATE INDEX** does not acquire **SCH_M_LOCK** directly.
+    Some DDL operations like **ALTER**, **CREATE INDEX** do not acquire **SCH_M_LOCK** directly.
 For example, CUBRID operates type checking about filtering expression when you create a filtered index; during this term, the lock which is kept to the target table is **SCH_S_LOCK** like other type checking operations.
-The method has a strength to increase the concurrency by allowing other transaction's operation during DDL operation's compilation.
+The lock is then upgraded to **SIX_LOCK** (other transactions are prevented from modifying target table rows, but they can continue reading them), and finally **SCH_M_LOCK** is requested to change the table schema.
+The method has a strength to increase the concurrency by allowing other transaction's operation during DDL operation's compilation and execution.

     However, it also has a weakness not to avoid a deadlock when DDL operations are operated at the same table at the same time.
-A deadlock case by **SCH_S_LOCK** is as follows.
+A deadlock case by loading indexes is as follows.

     +---------------------------------------------------------------+---------------------------------------------------------------+
     | T1                                                            | T2                                                            |